Allenlolo/Allenlolo/README.md

 **March** — Successfully deployed my website and made it publicly accessible worldwide.
 The project explores a practical way to help people improve their mental well-being.

-**2026** — Traveled to Kunming and spent time in Dali while continuing to learn and build.
+**March** — Traveled to Kunming and spent time in Dali while continuing to learn and build.

 **July** — Left Kunming and continued exploring new environments and opportunities.